yawik/ApplicationForm/README.md

 | YAWIK_OAUTH_LINKEDIN         | **not working**                     |
 | YAWIK_OAUTH_XING             | **not working**                     |

+If an **YAWIK_OAUTH_\*** variable is not shown, the feature is not used within the form.
+Linkedin and Xing are currently not working because of: https://github.com/MrSwitch/hello.js/issues/585

 ## Demo

 The demo is hosted as a Gitlab Page.
 The form checks users locale and redirects ...

 https://form.yawik.org/

 ## Documentation